 Lastly, there is the chimney flashing.
 For those who live in areas prone to harsh weather like storms, chimney flashing is the best defense as long as it is solid and secure.
-A missing or damaged chimney flashing can only be noticed and fixed by a professional chimney sweep and that is why annual inspection is very important.
+A missing or damaged chimney flashing can only be noticed and fixed by a professional chimney sweep, and that is why annual inspection is crucial.

 What is Chimney Flashing?

 Chimney flashing is the sheet metal installed for the purpose of ensuring that the connection between the chimney and roof is watertight.
 It seals the space between your roof and your chimney.
 Chimney flashing keeps rain and the water from melting snow from leaking into your house.
 The corners of your chimney are particularly prone to such damage.
 If left unchecked, these leaks can result in huge damages that can lead to very costly repairs.

 Reasons from a Chimney Sweep on why flashing may need to be replaced

 - If the flashing is missing as a result of erosion or it has been worn off by effects of adverse weather.